 I remember going out for a meal in a local restaurant a month or two after I stopped drinking.
-I was concentrating hard on being sober and ignoring all urges and little voices in my head telling me to go for it and to start again the next day.
+I was concentrating hard on being sober and ignoring all urges and little voices in my head telling me to go for it, just have one last drink and to just start all over again the next day.

 After a while, I started to relax and stopped thinking about drinking (this is what happens, folks – after a bit of hard work, the event or evening becomes easier and you even end up enjoying yourself and smiling to yourself a lot the next morning because you did it and you feel great!)
 But, back to the meal…

 I became mesmerised by a young woman who was sitting a couple of tables away from us and facing me.
 I was mesmerised by her relationship with her wine glass.
 It was a large glass, half-full, and she almost completely ignored it.
 It looked like she was with her parents and she seemed relaxed and happy.
 Occasionally she reached for the glass and took a small sip, but this one glass lasted her all night and, by the time we got up and left, she still had some in there.

 One of the reasons I was so transfixed by this behaviour was that I couldn’t relate to it at all.
 It was alien to me.
 For someone to be focused on the conversation, the company and the food and for wine to be a peripheral event was almost impossible to comprehend.
 I found myself willing her to start gulping it down and ordering more so that my own drinking behaviour would seem more normal.
 But she didn’t.

 Another reason I was transfixed was because I was jealous.
 Why couldn’t I just have one drink and let that be enough for the evening?
 Why couldn’t I have a lovely night out and enjoy a little bit of alcohol to add a glow to the evening?
 Why couldn’t I ignore my wine instead of thinking about it and my next sip or my next glass all evening?